 Aara has been involved with Kingston WritersFest in various capacities since 2011 – from a patron, to archivist to box office coordinator.
 In 2014, she joined the staff in an administrative role, becoming Operations Manager in 2017, and, in December 2020, Artistic Director.
-For four years she owned and operated a boutique selling primarily local, Canadian, and independently created art, clothing, and jewelry.
-Aara has been involved in the fundraising, event planning, and promotion committees for various local cabaret, film, and arts festivals.
+A former business owner, Aara has also been involved in the fundraising, event planning, and promotion committees for various local cabaret, film, and arts festivals.
 She is a proud member of the LGBTQIA2S+ community and served as Chairperson on the Reelout Arts Project Board of Directors for 8 years.
-She currently sits on the board of the Canadian Association of Literary Festivals, the City of Kingston Arts Advisory Committee, the Art in Public Places Working Group, chairs the Poet Laureate Working Group.
+She currently sits on the board of the Canadian Association of Literary Festivals, the City of Kingston Arts Advisory Committee, the Art in Public Places Working Group, and chaired the Poet Laureate Working Group.
 Aara’s goal is to champion greater access to and awareness of our community’s diversity through the arts.

 Jennifer has a B.A.H in English Literature from Concordia University and an M.B.A. from the University of Toronto.
 She is passionate about the literary industry and has over 5 years’ professional experience in operations and customer success for not-for-profits.
 She has volunteered for multiple organizations in the past, including TIFF & Word on the Street since 2015.
 An avid reader in her free time, she also enjoys travelling and has lived in Colombia and the UK.